 Ingredients you need to make Pork Roast Chili:

 Pork Roast - You can use either a boneless pork shoulder or pork butt.
-You need about a 2 pound roast.
+You need about a one pound roast.

-Pinto Beans - I used one 15 oz can of pinto beans.
+Pinto Beans - We use two 15 oz cans of pinto beans.

 Tomato Sauce - You will need about one 15 oz can tomato sauce.
 This is equivalent to about 1 ¾ cups sauce.